Joseph-elias/MediNetFusion/README.md

 # 🧠 Multimodel Time Series Classification with CNN, LSTM, and XGBoost

 This project performs binary classification on time series data using an ensemble of deep learning and classical machine learning models.
-The goal is to optimize classification performance — particularly the F1 Score — by combining outputs from a CNN, LSTM, and XGBoost through a fusion and threshold tuning strategy.
+A multimodal deep learning ensemble to predict Type 2 Diabetes risk within the next year using time series health data.

 ---